TBC 32010 TTC - Cooker TEKA - Free user manual and instructions

 TEKA assumes no responsibility for any malfunction or damage caused by faulty installation.

-PLEASE REMEMBER THAT THE GUA RANTEE DOES NOT COVER THE GLASS IF IT SUFFERS A VIOLENT BLOW OR IF IT IS USED IMPROPERLY.
+PLEASE REMEMBER THAT THE GUARANTEE DOES NOT COVER THE GLASS IF IT SUFFERS A VIOLENT BLOW OR IF IT IS USED IMPROPERLY.

-Fastering the hob
+Fastening the hob

 When the gap has been properly sized, the sealing washer should be put on the lower face of the glass.
 Silicone should not be applied between the glass and the unit worktop because if it becomes necessary to remove the hob from its position, the glass could break when trying to detach it.

-To secure the hob to the cabinet, four brackets should be fastened to the existing hole son the bottom part of the casing (two in the front and two in the back).
+To secure the hob to the cabinet, four brackets should be fastened to the existing holes on the bottom part of the casing (two in the front and two in the back).
 There are two possibilities of where the brackets may be placed, just as is shown in figure 3.

-text_image fig. 3 Sealing washer Sealing washer
+fig. 3 Sealing washer Sealing washer

 Connecting the electricity